PanGalacticTech/linux-cheatsheets/users&usermods.md

 To make a user root privilages:

-Open a Root Terminal and type visudo (to access and edit the list)
+Open a Root Terminal and type:

+`sudo visudo`

+to access and edit the list

 Using the up/down arrows, navigate to the bottom of the sudoers file that is now displayed in the terminal Just under the line that looks like the following: